mlagutko/umbrella_one_repo/README.md

 - Shared connection pool is used for all umbrella applications.

 ## Disadvantages
-- All umbrella applications has to use the same database.
+- All umbrella applications have to use the same database.
 - All umbrella applications migrations are stored in the same directory which migth cause a mess.